UTILITY BILL DETERMINANTS EXPLAINED

 Purpose: Poor power factor requires more infrastructure and increases losses.
 Charges or penalties encourage customers to improve efficiency and reduce stress on the grid.

-Definition: Charges associated with maintaining enough generation or delivery capacity to meet customers’ possible maximum needs; sometimes based on utility or ISO-level capacity market prices.
+Definition: Charges associated with maintaining enough generation or delivery capacity to meet customers’ possible maximum needs; sometimes based on utility or Regional System Operator-level capacity market prices.

 Definition: Rate structure where prices fluctuate hourly or sub-hourly based on wholesale market prices or grid conditions.

-Purpose: Sends accurate price signals to customers, encouraging them to adjust usage in real time and helping to balance the grid.
+Purpose: Sends accurate price signals to customers, encouraging them to adjust usage or onsite generation in real time and helping to balance the grid.

 Definition: Bill elements that directly pass through charges from wholesale energy markets—such as energy, capacity, or ancillary service prices.